-From the day I first stepped into an office, I’ve wanted to work from home.
+From the day I first stepped into an office, working from home has been a huge goal of mine.
 Over the months and years that I have spent with different employers even the very best days had with the very best co-workers couldn’t outweigh the hope that I could one day work from the comfort of my very own humble abode.

 Last year I made my dream a reality and I have now officially been a self-employed freelancer of architectural drawing for around eighteen months.
-It’s Monday afternoon and I have a list of projects to work on throughout the week.
-It feels like the perfect time to reflect on what I’ve discovered.
+It’s Monday afternoon and I have a diary full of projects to work on.
+Feeling very grateful, it seems like the perfect time to reflect on what I’ve discovered about working from home.
 The good, the bad and the ugly!

 Yes you can work from anywhere you want to…no it’s not always practical.
 I’m lucky that I can do all of my work with my laptop and a mouse.
 I need nothing else and so theoretically can pick and choose where I want to work, changing up my environment every day, moving from one exciting location to the next.